jjrafael/jrncle/readme.md

 # JRNCLE
-Pre-development stage + nucleus-born app for future, Journicle.
+Pre-development stage and an experimental + nucleus-born app for future project, Journicle.

 ## Author